 The program provides grants of up to \$3,000 per project to eligible groups for community programs and initiatives.

-4. Who can apply?
+Who can apply?

 Incorporated, community-based not-for-profit groups operating or being established in the Macedon Ranges can submit one application per year.
-Schools and churches can apply if they can show a demonstrated need and a broad community benefit beyond the school community or congregation respectively.